emacs-mirror/emacs/mps/manual/source/topic/root.rst

         You mustn't specify ``MPS_RM_PROT`` if the :term:`client program` or anything other than (this instance of) the MPS is going to protect or unprotect the relevant pages.

+        This mode may not be suitable if the :term:`client program` wants the operating system to be able to access the root.
+Many operating systems can't cope with writing to protected pages.

 Interface